 Our Ethical Sourcing Program, including our 14 Rules to Trade, was formalised in 2009 and governs the sourcing, manufacturing and supply of our products.
-This supplier code of conduct aims to protect workers' rights, the environment, and strengthen our supplier relationships through our commitment to traceability transparency, and sustainability.
-Forced labour, child labour and minimum wage are all very serious matters that are addressed with a zero-tolerance stance in our Rules to Trade.
+This supplier code of conduct works to protect workers' rights, the environment, and strengthen our supplier relationships through our commitment to traceability transparency, and sustainability.
 Before partnering with a supplier, we make sure they understand our expectations when it comes to operating ethically, and how to adhere to our 14 Rules to Trade.

-We identify opportunities to maximise our positive impact.
+We take a zero-tolerance stance on a variety of serious matters, including: forced labour, child labour and minimum wage.
+This is addressed in our Rules to Trade, with regular education provided to suppliers regarding our expectations.
+We consistently look to identify opportunities that will maximise our positive impact across the globe.
 We therefore concentrate our efforts on identifying and remediating modern slavery risks related to our operations and the supply chains supplying products for our customers.
-We recognise that other business relationships may also contribute or be linked to modern slavery risks and endeavour to expand the scope of our program in the future.
+We recognise that modern slavery risks are not confined to our supply chain and may exist in other business relationships.
+We are always looking at how we may expand the scope of our Ethical Sourcing Program in the future.